apache/apisix/docs/en/latest/profile.md

 * conf/apisix.yaml
 * conf/debug.yaml

-Now to specify the environment, i.e. which of these configuration files to use, you can set the environment variable `APISIX_PROFILE`.
-For example:
+To use a particular configuration, you can specify it in the environment variable:

 ```shell
 export APISIX_PROFILE=prod